wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     *   (a) the offence may be treated as having been committed either at the place at which it was actually committed or at any place in which the offender may be:

-    *   (b) the period of 6 months referred to in [section 14][143] of the Summary Proceedings Act 1957 for the laying of an information shall not run while the person charged (or to be charged) is beyond the territorial limits of New Zealand.
+    *   (b) The applicable limitation period referred to in [section 25][144] of the Criminal Procedure Act 2011 for the filing of a charging document shall not run while the person charged (or to be charged) is beyond the territorial limits of New Zealand.

     Compare: 1952 No 49 ss 481(1), 483

+    Section 78(b): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 79 Service of documents